A PUNEKAR WALKS DOWN MEMORY LANE

 On Sunday afternoons, you can have Dhansak, maybe on your way to the races in the season.

 I spoon some Biryani onto my tongue, seal my lips, close my eyes, turn my senses inwards with full consciousness to imbibe and savour the unique medley of juices released by the succulent piece of mutton, the bitterish-sweet taste of the slightly burnt crisp fried onions, and the spicy flavoursome rice.

 It is superlative delicious authentic cuisine at its best.

-The fervent atmosphere of the place and exquisite quality of the food is such that one eats enthusiastically, with wholehearted zest and gusto; not apologetically and self-consciously, as one tends to do, trying to be prim and proper, in highfalutin restaurants.
+But Dorabjee still remains the same, as if time has stood still.
+The fervent atmosphere of the place and exquisite quality of the food is such that one can eat enthusiastically, with wholehearted zest and gusto. ; not apologetically and self-consciously, as one tends to do, trying to be prim and proper, in highfalutin restaurants.

 And as I reach blissful satiety I realize that a well-filled stomach radiates a kind of spiritual happiness.

 The ideal way to end this rich spicy repast is to cool it off with a Falooda.
 Falooda is to Mutton Biryani what Mastani is to Mutton Kolhapuri.